RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/01 Felix and Herbert/01 Felix and Herbert.md

 ## Activity Checklist { .check }

 + Make a variable, for all sprites, called Score.
-Click on `Data` { .blockorange } in the top menu, make a variable and name it `score` { .blockorange }, ensuring that "For all sprites" is selected.
+Click on `Data` { .blockorange } in the top menu, make a variable and name it `score` { .blockorange }, ensuring that "For all sprites" is selected Leave the tick in the box so the Score shows up on the Stage, you can move the score box to where you would like on the hall background.
-+ On the stage, create these two scripts:
++ On the stage, create these two scripts in the backdrop's script area:
 ```blocks
     when gf clicked
         set [score v] to [0]